 Lenders typically charge a fee for arranging the loan.
 Expect to pay around 1.5% to 2% of the loan amount.

-Some, but not all lenders charge an exit fee from bridging loans - which is why using an experienced mortgage broker who understands all the different lender charges can help to find you the best deal.
+Some lenders charge an exit fee from bridging loans - which is why using an experienced mortgage broker who understands the different lender charges can help to find you the best deal.
 Exit fees are applied at the end of the loan, either as a percentage of the loan value or sometimes the gross development value, which can significantly push up the project costs.

-During the application process, lenders will instruct a surveyor to value the property both before and post refurbishment works.
+During the application process, lenders will instruct a surveyor to value the property both before and after refurbishment works.
 The valuation fee will depend on the size of the project.

-This is the fee that brokers charge for finding a suitable lender, negotiating a price and getting a suitable, formal loan offer.
-All brokers charge differently but at Mortgages for Business, we typically charge between 0.5-1% of the loan amount depending upon the complexity of the case.
-Normally, we only charge a fee if we are successful in getting the client a formal loan offer.
+The broker fee is the amount a broker will charge you for finding a suitable lender, negotiating a price, and getting a suitable, formal loan offer.
+All brokers charge differently, but at Mortgages for Business, we typically charge between 0.5-1% of the loan amount depending upon the complexity of the case.
+Usually, we only charge a fee if we are successful in getting the client a formal loan offer.
 We may also charge an administration fee, but we will always tell you exactly what you can expect to pay up-front.

-If you’re considering investing in a property which needs refurbishment, whether residential or commercial and would like more advice about the processes involved and what might be best for your situation, do not hesitate to contact me, Paul Keddy.
-With over 35 years’ experience in the financial services industry, I specialise in Property Development Finance, Commercial Mortgages and complex Buy to Let finance, so will be happy to help with any queries.
+If you’re considering investing in a property which needs refurbishment, whether residential or commercial and would like more advice about the processes involved and what might be best for your situation, do not hesitate to contact us on 0345 345 6788, or submit an enquiry

 25th May 2022